-Lambton County Developmental Services is a Sarnia-Lambton non-profit that supports adults with developmental disabilities through person-centered residential supports, employment and community inclusion programs, and recreation and respite services.
-LCDS runs initiatives like Weekend Rec and community events funded by local fundraising, engages volunteers and partners for outreach and fundraising, and participates in the Community Living Ontario network to strengthen advocacy and resources.
-The organization emphasizes sustainability, collaboration, and individualized planning to promote inclusion and independence for the people it supports.
+Lambton County Developmental Services is a nonprofit in Sarnia-Lambton that supports adults with developmental disabilities through person-centered residential supports, community inclusion and employment programs, and recreation and respite services.
+The agency partners with local organizations, volunteers, and fundraisers to expand opportunities and build inclusive environments.
+LCDS also offers family and caregiver outreach, professional training initiatives, and community events to strengthen advocacy and resources for the people it supports.

 Last updated on Feb 18th, 2026